anshul22negi/Bosch_age_and_gender_detection_IITRPR/README.md

 - In case one does decided to train the model.
 It is recommended to have atleast 16GB of VRAM for quick and efficient training.

 ## Prediction
+- To download all the dependencies, run the command `pip install -r requirements.txt`
 - To just predict the outputs and generate the `output.csv` file, use the `run_video.py` file.
 Run `python run_video.py -h` for a list and description of the arguments required
 - The dataset does not need to be downloaded for prediction